Jump to:

 • Sleep disturbance can exacerbate daily chronic pain.
 Encourage good sleep hygiene, cervical pillow, and consider sleep aids.

-• Consider an antidepressant for clinically relevant hyperalgesia or depression.
-Consider anticonvulsants for stable neuropathic pain.32
+• Consider an antidepressant for clinically relevant hyperalgesia and/or depression.
+Consider anticonvulsants for neuropathic pain.37

-1. Trigger point injections for myofascial pain syndrome involving the cervical paraspinals and upper trapezius may be helpful in facilitating conservative care.
+• Trigger point injections for cervical and periscapular myofascial pain syndrome may be helpful in facilitating conservative care.

-2. The cervical facet joints have been identified as the most common pain generator in chronic neck pain after whiplash injury.
-Cervical medial branch blocks can assist in determining whether the facet joints are the cause of persistent neck pain.
+• The cervical facet joints have been identified as the most common pain generator in chronic neck pain after whiplash injury.
+Diagnostic cervical medial branch blocks can assist in determining whether the facet joints are the cause of persistent neck pain.

-3. Medial branch radiofrequency ablation has long-term effectiveness in managing cervical facet pain.33
+• Medial branch radiofrequency ablation (RFA)has long-term effectiveness in managing cervical facet pain.38

-4. Cervical epidural steroid injections can be considered if symptoms are consistent with cervical radiculopathy and/or irritated disc.
+• Cervical epidural steroid injections can be considered if symptoms are consistent with cervical radiculopathy and/or cervical discogenic pain.

 • Manipulation and mobilization:

-2. A systemic review concluded that for mechanical neck disorders, manipulation and/or mobilization were more beneficial when utilized in conjunction with exercise rather than when used as an isolated treatment.
-Also, there is insufficient evidence supporting the effects of mobilization or manipulation in patients with radicular findings.34-37
+• A systemic review concluded that for mechanical neck disorders, manipulation and/or mobilization were more beneficial when utilized in conjunction with exercise rather than when used as an isolated treatment.
+Also, there is insufficient evidence supporting the effects of mobilization or manipulation in patients with radicular findings.39-42

-3. There is a baseline low level of evidence supporting chiropractic management of whiplash-associated disorders.
-Over 400 reported cases of adverse events after cervical manipulations include arterial dissection (20%), brain stem injury (18%), Wallenberg syndrome (12%), cerebellar injury (10%), spinal cord injury, thrombosis, locked in syndrome (<10%); Horner’s syndrome, joint dislocation, and brain death (<5%).
-Avoiding extension-based HVLA can minimize the risk of vertebral artery compromise.
-38-41
+• Manipulation does come with some risk.
+There have been over 400 reported cases of adverse events after cervical manipulations include arterial dissection (20%), brain stem injury (18%), Wallenberg syndrome (12%), cerebellar injury (10%), spinal cord injury, thrombosis, locked in syndrome (<10%); Horner’s syndrome, joint dislocation, and brain death (<5%).
+Avoiding extension-based HVLA can minimize the risk of vertebral artery compromise.43-46

 Coordination of care